El Ideal Bakery by ClaireMRA via Wikimedia cc

 El Ideal Bakery By ClaireMRA – Own work, CC BY-SA 4.0, cc

-This century-old bakery boasts heritage recipes passed down to generations, a go-to stop-over for tourists shopping for pasalubong.
+This century-old bakery features heritage recipes passed down through generations and is a go-to stopover for tourists shopping for pasalubong.
 So if you’re planning a trip South, read on to learn more about the history and special delicacies of El Ideal Bakery in Silay City.

 About the Bakery